mkaszubowski/reefpoints/source/posts/2016-07-26-how-to-bisect-ember.md

 ### What have we learned?

 You have now learned:
-  - The basics of how `git bisect` works
+  - The basics of how `git bisect` works.
   - How to use `git bisect` with the Ember.js canary channel to track down commits that introduce regressions.
   - How to restart the process when you mess it up.
   - How to automate `git bisect` with a script.